Trisecant Flops, their associated K3 surfaces and the rationality of some Fano fourfolds: Rationality of cubics in C42 via congruences of 8-secant twisted cubics

+Since at each step of the algorithm summarized in Remark~\ref{algorithm S42} we need to introduce only new independent variables, we deduce that the family $\mathcal S_{42}$ is unirational.
+In other words, our construction yields an explicit dominant rational map $\PP^{N}\dashrightarrow \mathcal S_{42}$.
+As an immediate consequence of this and of Theorem~\ref{C42S42}, we have the following: \begin{cor} The irreducible divisor $\mathcal C_{42}$ is unirational. \end{cor}

-\begin{rmk} {\rm We point out that a different description of the divisor $\mathcal{C}_{42}$ had been given in \cite{Lai}, as the locus of cubic fourfolds containing a rational scroll of degree $9$ with $8$ nodes.
+\begin{Remark} A different description of the divisor $\mathcal{C}_{42}$ had been given in \cite{Lai} as the locus of cubic fourfolds containing a rational scroll of degree $9$ with $8$ nodes.
 From this Lai deduces that $\mathcal C_{42}$ is uniruled.
-This has been substantially refined in \cite[Theorem 1.1.]{FarkasVerraC42}, where the authors prove that the universal K3 surface of genus 22 is unirational.
-This implies the unirationality of the 19-dimensional moduli space $\mathcal F_{22}$ of polarized K3 surfaces of genus 22 and hence the unirationality of $\mathcal C_{42}$ by a result of Hassett, see for example \cite[Corollary 25]{Levico}. } \end{rmk}
+This has been substantially refined in \cite[Theorem 1.1]{FarkasVerraC42}, where the authors prove that the universal K3 surface of genus 22 is unirational.
+This implies the unirationality of the 19-dimensional moduli space $\mathcal F_{22}$ of polarized K3 surfaces of genus 22 and hence the unirationality of $\mathcal C_{42}$ by a result of Hassett, see for example \cite[Corollary 25]{Levico}. \end{Remark}

-\begin{rmk} {\rm Our construction of the surface $S_{42}$ can be easily implemented and executed in Macaulay2.
-Indeed, it provides explicit unirationality of the $48$-dimensional family $\mathcal S_{42}$ of such surfaces.
-In particular, we obtain an alternative proof of the unirationality of $\mathcal C_{42}$ (see Remark~\ref{rem4.2}).
-In the ancillary file \href{https://github.com/giovannistagliano/TrisecantFlops}{\texttt{eqsS42.m2}}, we give the equations over $\mathbb{Q}$ of an example of such a surface together with the projection \eqref{mapBeta}.